ymatrix-data/gpupgrade/README.md

 Running gpupgrade consists of three main steps:
 - gpupgrade initialize
-  - Then source cluster can still be running.
+  - The source cluster can still be running.
 No downtime.
-  - Substeps include creating the gpupgrade state directory, starting the hub and agents, creating the target cluster, and running pg_ugpgrade checks.
+  - Substeps include creating the gpupgrade state directory, starting the hub and agents, creating the target cluster, and running pre-upgrade checks.
 - gpupgrade execute
   - This step will stop the source cluster.
 Downtime is needed.
   - Substeps include upgrading the master, copying the master catalog to the